modernice/dragoman/README.md

 dragoman source.json
 ```

-This command will translate the content of `source.json` and print the
+This command will translate the content of `source.json` to English and print
-translated document to stdout.
-The source language is automatically detected by
+the translated document to stdout.
+The source language is automatically detected
-default, but if you want to specify the source or target languages, you need to
+by default, but if you want to specify the source or target languages, you need
-use the `--from` or `--to` option.
+to use the `--from` or `--to` option.

 ### Full list of available options